About

 After moving to Norway, I yearned for what I had back home.
 So much.

-I missed the variety of seafood you could in warmer waters.
+I missed the variety of seafood you could find in warmer waters.
 I missed eating out without it costing half a liver.
 I missed having access to different cuisines besides the usual suspects of Thai, pizza, and very bad Chinese.

 I'm glad to be a witness to this food revolution.